Buying Our Goats

 Performance Incentive: For each registered JKHerdItAll or JKShrunkTheKids goat, we offer the original buyer a $50 incentive for each of the following achievements earned while in the buyer's care:

-This provides a potential incentive of up to $150 per Oberhasli or Guernsey and $100 per Mini Nubian (Mini Nubians are not eligible for Linear Appraisal).
+That's a potential incentive of up to $150 per Oberhasli or Guernsey and $100 per Mini Nubian (Mini Nubians are not eligible for Linear Appraisal).

 Payment at Pickup: Accepted forms of payment for balances due are cash, PayPal Friends & Family, Venmo Friends & Family, or Zelle.
 Full payment must be received before any animal leaves our care.
 We do not accept checks.
 Friends & Family payment methods are required due to the risk of chargebacks after animals have been transferred.